VegaDeftwing/OpGuidesHugoSrc/content/Music/m4-effects.md

 ## Vibrato

-Vibrato as an effect requires pitch shifting, which I suppose actually makes it akin to FM synthesis as described above, regardless, it's as simple as applying a, typically subtle, pitch 'wobble' into the sound.
+Vibrato as an effect requires pitch shifting, which I suppose actually makes it akin to FM synthesis as in Chapter 2, regardless, it's as simple as applying a, typically subtle, pitch 'wobble' into the sound.
 On a guitar this may be done with a pedal but more simply just by bending the string back and forth with the fingers.

 ## Delay